 If you choose to be buried in a mushroom suit, you’ll become part of the growing green funeral movement.
 Luke Perry was recently laid to rest in an Infinity Burial Suit, a natural burial suit or shroud made from biodegradable mushrooms and microorganisms.

 These organic materials aid in body decomposition and neutralize toxins, releasing nutrients into the surrounding environment and promoting new growth.
 An infinity burial suit currently costs $1,500, considerably less expensive than the average price of a casket which is approximately $2,000.
+You or your loved one can save costs, and contribute to the natural environment with this “green funeral” alternative to cremation.

 Place the cremated ashes in the urn capsule, add soil mix and a seed/tree sapling, then plant the urn in a meaningful location.
 As the tree grows, your loved one slowly returns to nature, leaving a lasting memorial that serves as a reminder of the ever-present cycle of life.